Confoederatio/Confoederatio-Docs/Home.md

 <div align = "center">
-An open-access project on the full documentation of all projects managed by Confoederatio and their histories.<br>
+An ongoing project on the full documentation of all projects managed by Confoederatio and their histories.<br>
 <sub><i><u>Verc et haut et svargestent!</i></u></sub><br><br>

 </div>